 - Muscle stiffness

 - Night sweats

-- Wrap an ice pack in a small towel or wet a washcloth with cool water.
+- Cool yourself safely.
+Take a bath in cool or lukewarm water.
+Use an ice pack wrapped in a small towel or wet a washcloth with cool water.
 Place the ice pack or wet washcloth on your forehead or the back of your neck.

 When should I seek immediate care?